alexiwoh/debian-file-analyzer/README.md

 ![Python CI](https://github.com/alexiwoh/debian-file-analyzer/actions/workflows/python-ci.yml/badge.svg)

 # debian-file-analyzer
-A python command line tool that takes the architecture (amd64, arm64, mips etc.) as an argument and downloads the compressed Contents file associated with it from a Debian mirror.
+A python command line tool that takes the architecture (amd64, arm64,, etc.) as an argument and downloads the compressed Contents file associated with it from a Debian mirror (http://ftp.uk.debian.org/debian/dists/stable/main/).
 The program parses the file and output the statistics of the top 10 packages that have the most files associated with them.

 # Setup